Skip to main content

 EURAXESS Handout on Visa Regulations for Researchers

-A working group within the German EURAXESS Network has developed a document to assist with understanding visa conditions for international scientists and researchers from third countries.
+A working group within the German EURAXESS Network has developed a document to assist with understanding visa conditions for international scientists and researchers from third countries (Version 2.0, September 2024).

 HRK Broschure "Residency Permits"